smruti264/Talksy/README.md

 - Supabase Storage
 - Supabase Realtime
 - Responsive laptop/tablet/mobile UI
-- Phone + password login
+- Email + password login
-- No OTP flow in the frontend
+- Phone number used as a public ID only (not for login, not OTP-verified)
 - DP/profile picture upload
 - Search users by phone number
 - Saved contact names